uwsbel/autonomy-toolkit/tutorials/using-the-development-environment/README.md

 To help facilitate complicated scenarios, it is common practice to utilize multiple containers.
 Think, for instance, with multiple containers, you can have multiple independent systems that can be interchanged easily.
 Then, each isolated container communicates with the others in some capacity.
 This is what we will do here, where we have one container for the control stack, another for the simulation, and then other optional containers with other desired features: for example, `vnc` for visualizing gui apps.

 There are two `services` (or containers) that will be created: `dev` and `vnc`. `dev` is the ROS 2 development environment we'll use to write the ROS 2 code. `vnc` is the container used to visualize gui apps.
 Various attributes are included in the `.yml` file, such as build context, ROS version types, and environment variables.
-As seen in the `volumes` section under the `dev` service, the entire `miniav` repository will be mounted inside the container.
+As seen in the `volumes` section under the `dev` service, the entire `autonomy-research-testbed` repository will be mounted inside the container.
 A [volume](https://docs.docker.com/storage/volumes/) is simply a folder that is shared between the host OS and the container.
-This means any and all code additions should be made _only_ inside of this folder; if you edit any files outside of `/root/miniav`, then the changes will not be saved when the container is exited.
+This means any and all code additions should be made _only_ inside of this folder; if you edit any files outside of `/root/art`, then the changes will not be saved when the container is exited.

 ## Setup